tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 7. [UK Recovery](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/uk.csv): Details monthly flight rates compared to 2019 for UK.

 # Executive Summary
 The analysis shows that flights significantly dropped in February 2020 due to the pandemic.
 Recovery began mid-2020 with fluctuations influenced by seasonal travel and changing restrictions.
+During late 2020, many countries reintroduced restrictions due to new variants.
 By July 2021, the industry showed a strong upward trend, nearing pre-pandemic levels by May 2022, driven by vaccinations and easing restrictions.

 ![Flight Trend](https://github.com/user-attachments/assets/a9bd816f-47cc-4e3f-881a-d3fdf7ce2e44)